Fluctuation conductivity in ultraclean multicomponent superconductors: Conclusion

 The divergence of this correction should not be confused with the Drude term of the conductivity tensor, resulting from the absence of impurities.
 The logarithmically divergent fluctuation correction is a separate contribution that derives from the proximity to the superconducting transition, liberating an increasing amount of fluctuating pairs.
 The absence of this conductivity correction in a single-band system can be attributed to translational symmetry, which enforces non-relaxation of the current.
 In a multi-band system where the electrons have different effective masses, this symmetry protection fails because the current is related to the velocity operator rather than the momentum operator itself.
-A similar mechanism enabling a finite optical conductivity in a clean, translationally invariant system was recently considered in Ref.~\cite{Gindikin-Maslov-QuantumCriticalityOptical-2024}, dubbing it an ``intervalley drag".
-Nevertheless, we emphasize that this property alone is not sufficient to give rise to a dissipative current: it is ultimately caused by interband electron-electron interactions.
+A similar mechanism enabling a finite optical conductivity in a clean, translationally invariant system was recently considered in Ref.~\cite{Gindikin-Maslov-QuantumCriticalityOptical-2024}, where it was dubbed an ``intervalley drag".
+In the present case, this mechanism is only revealed in combination with a physically meaningful (i.e., gauge-invariant) theory of superconducting fluctuations.
+This connection shows that transport in multicomponent superconductors is more subtle than previously appreciated.

 \onecolumngrid